araviimakesitcool/NetflixClone/README.md

 # NetflixClone
-The project is the replica of netflix developed from HTML and CSS
+The project is a replica of Netflix developed from HTML and CSS